 No. Only qualified applicants and employees with disabilities are entitled to reasonable accommodation.
 For example, the Rehabilitation Act would not require an employer to modify its leave policy for an employee who needs time off to care for a child with a disability.
 However, an employer must avoid treating an employee differently than other employees because of his or her association with a person with a disability.
 Although not eligible for a reasonable accommodation, CBP employees who face difficulties because of such circumstances are encouraged to speak with the immediate supervisor to discuss available alternatives and to contact the Employee Assistance Program for support or assistance.

 Yes.
 It is a violation of Title VII of the Civil Rights Act of 1964 to fail to provide a reasonable accommodation for the religious beliefs and/or practices of employees and applicants for employment unless providing a reasonable accommodation would result in undue hardship to CBP.
 Undue hardship means more than de minimis cost or burden on the operation of CBP.
-Note that this is a lower standard to meet than undue hardship under the Rehabilitation Act, which is defined in that statue as "significant difficulty or expense."
+Note that this is a lower standard to meet than undue hardship under the Rehabilitation Act, which is defined in that statute as "significant difficulty or expense."

-A religious accommodate is a modification or adjustment to the application process or the work environment to allow the individual to practice his or her religious beliefs without creating an undue hardship on CBP.
+A religious accommodation is a modification or adjustment to the application process or the work environment to allow the individual to practice his or her religious beliefs without creating an undue hardship on CBP.

 Title VII defines religion very broadly for purposes of determining what the law covers.
 Religion includes not only traditional, organized religions such as Christianity, Judaism, Islam, Hinduism, and Buddhism, but also religious beliefs that are new, uncommon, not part of a formal church or sect, only subscribed to by a small number of people, or that seem illogical or unreasonable to others.
 An employee’s belief or practice can be "religious" even if the employee is affiliated with a religious group that does not espouse or recognize that individual’s belief or practice, or if few – or no – other people adhere to it.